 Once the consistency was somewhat thick (and not super watery), I began applying it to the lamp base with a paintbrush.
 For the application, I brushed the plaster in different directions to add texture to the lamp base.
 There is a 5-10 minute window to apply the plaster before it begins to dry and become chunky.
 Let this first coat of plaster dry for about 30 minutes.

 Follow the same application technique for the second coat of plaster.
 If your lamp base is a lighter tone and does not have a pattern, two coats may be enough.
 Let this layer of plaster dry for another 30 minutes.

-Step 4 | Apply 3rd Coat of Plaster
+4 | Apply 3rd Coat of Plaster

 I decided to apply a third coat of plaster to completely hide the floral design on the lamp base.
 With each layer of plaster, you will have to mix up a new batch in a bowl because it hardens so quickly.
 Each coat takes about 30 minutes to dry.

-Step 5 | Smooth Plaster with Wet Brush
+5 | Smooth Plaster with Wet Brush

-For the final step, dip a clean paint brush in a bowl of water and brush it on the lamp base.
-This helps to smooth the plaster and blend any spots you may not be pleased with.
+For the final step, dip a clean paintbrush in a bowl of water and brush it on the lamp base.
+This softens the edges of the plaster and blends any spots you may not be pleased with.

 It was the perfect size and color for this new lamp!
 For less than $30 I have a large, modern lamp for my son’s bedroom and it was so easy to make!